wilfredinni/python-cheatsheet/docs/cheatsheet/basics.md

 # Hi, Martha
 ```

-It is also possible to use formstted strings to avoid using .format:
+It is also possible to use formatted strings to avoid using .format:

 ```python
 >>> my_name = input('What is your name? ')  # default message